liabifano/humans-of-paris-1900/README.md

    git clone https://github.com/liabifano/openface.git
-   make docker-build-openface # this might take a while but it's just once make docker-run-openface # for doppelganger feature make bootstrap-db make run
+   make docker-build-openface # this might take a while but it's just once make docker-run-openface # for doppelganger feature make bootstrap-db # run just once is enough make run
    ```
-   then open [here](http://127.0.0.1:8000/).
-We can also skip openface clone and build if you did it once already.
+   We can also skip openface clone and build and bootstrap-db if you did it once already.
+If you would like to expose
+   the application endpoint you can run `make expose` after `make run`.

 If the openface docker is still up, you can run